The most popular type of superannuation pension is an account-based pension, which is also the main type of super pension available to retirees.

 Most super pensions are account-based pensions.
 An account-based pension is a flexible retirement income stream that gives you unlimited access to your capital but no guarantees on how long the money will last.

-Although a super pension, a TRIP is not treated as a pension in retirement phase under the super laws, which means a TRIP is not eligible for tax-exempt earnings on fund assets, and you can withdraw no more than 10% of your TRIP account balance each year (for more information, see the special SuperGuide section Transition-to-retirement pensions (TRIPs)).
+Although a TRIP is a super pension, a TRIP is not treated as a pension in retirement phase under the super laws, which means a TRIP is not eligible for tax-exempt earnings on fund assets.
+Also, you can withdraw no more than 10% of your TRIP account balance each year (for more information, see the special SuperGuide section Transition-to-retirement pensions (TRIPs)).

 Defined benefit pension